 There have also been changes to Micron's products and how the company develops them.
 Durcan oversaw Micron’s push into three-dimensional memory chips and new markets like automobiles and industrial equipment.
 He also expanded an Intel partnership that resulted in 3D XPoint, a memory technology that Durcan has said will combine aspects of both DRAM and NAND.

 When he accepted the job in 2012, Durcan appeared to be something of a placeholder before another Micron executive took the reins.
 He had planned to retire and the company had been said for years to be grooming Mark Adams, then the vice president of worldwide sales, for the chief executive role.

 But Durcan stayed in the position, which for several years made him the highest paid chief executive in Idaho.
 Adams resigned from Micron in early 2016 for what the company said were “personal health reasons.”
 He has since become the chief executive of Lumileds, a manufacturer of light-emitting diodes.

-In recent years, there have been a number of changes in the chip industry’s top echelons.
+In recent years, the semiconductor industry's top echelons have been in flux.
 T.J.
 Rodgers, the salt-tongued founder and chief executive of Cypress Semiconductor, stepped down last August after 34 years.
 In 2015, Intel recruited former Qualcomm executive Venkata “Murthy” Renduchintala to oversee most of its product development.